Owner/Clinical Supervisor

-R. Keith Franklin, PhD, LPC-S, LCDC, CEAP, Owner and Founder
+R. Keith Franklin, PhD, LPC-S, ACS

 Dr. Franklin hails from Louisiana and was raised in a Military Family.
 He transitioned to the great city of San Antonio, Texas; whereby, he received his Master’s Degree from University of Texas at San Antonio in Educational Psychology (Counseling) and Doctoral degree (PhD) from St. Mary’s University.
 He has been a licensed psychotherapist since 2001.
 He holds a variety of professional certifications and licensures: Licensed Professional Counselor – Supervisor, Approved Clinical Supervisor, Nationally Certified Counselor, Nationally Certified Clinical Mental Health Counselor, Certified Case Manager, Nationally Certified Psychiatric Technician, Licensed Chemical Dependency Counselor, and Certified Employee Assistance Professional.
 He has had a variety of experiences with families, couples, and individual work.
 His professional experiences include working with employee assistance programs, inpatient mental health, a university counseling, intensive outpatient programming, and with Military and Government.
 His specialties include clinical supervision, mood disorders, depression/anxiety, phase of life issues, couples therapy, and GLBT issues.
 His philosophy on counseling psychotherapy is to provide an environment in which individuals feel empowered to change the quality of their lives, improve communication strategies, & create healthy relationships and wellness.
 He identifies his role as a therapist who assists his clients feeling heard, respected, and validated and, in turn, offering supportive, constructive feedback to help clients gain greater insight and understanding.
 He does not claim to be a quick “fix,” but he can be a facilitator for change if desired.
 A counselor serves as the catalyst for goal setting, decision-making, and problem resolution, and he feels that is his calling.
 Dr. Franklin’s primary role is providing clinical supervision to Licensed Professional Counselor Associates and Master’s Student Counselors.